 How do I become a representative payee?

 Unlike most other Social Security forms, Form SSA-11-BK is not available online on the SSA’s federal government site.
-Because of the potential for fraud impacting Social Security beneficiaries, the SSA requires the representative payee to come to their local Social Security office for a face to face interview with a field office technician.
+There is a huge potential for fraud impacting Social Security beneficiaries.
+Because of this, the SSA requires the representative payee to come to their local Social Security office.
+This allows a field office technician to conduct a face to face interview with the applicant.